Suicide bombers attack Syrian army post, several dead

 President Vladimir Putin, Assad’s most powerful ally, discussed Syria with Turkish President Tayyip Erdogan in Moscow on Monday and they agreed to conduct joint patrols in the area, where Turkey has also deployed forces in rebel-held areas.

-Last week, Damascus said its ally Russia had started to feel that its patience was running out over the northwest.
-However, Moscow had told Damascus that Turkey was still determined to implement the agreement reached in September.
+Last week, Damascus said Russia had started to feel that its patience was running out over the northwest.
+However, Moscow had told Damascus that Turkey was still determined to implement the agreement.

-Idlib and adjoining areas of Hama and Aleppo provinces are largely under the control of jihadist groups including Tahrir al-Sham, formerly known as the Nusra Front.
+Idlib and adjoining areas of Hama and Aleppo provinces are largely controlled by jihadist groups including Tahrir al-Sham, formerly known as the Nusra Front.

-The United Nations says Idlib and the adjacent areas are sheltering some 3 million people, half of whom have been uprooted from other parts of Syria by the war.
+The United Nations says Idlib and adjacent areas are sheltering some 3 million people, half of them uprooted from other parts of Syria by the war.

-Turkish forces control a separate chunk of territory north of Aleppo where Turkey-backed Free Syrian Army rebels are based.
+Turkish forces control a separate chunk of territory north of Aleppo where Turkish-backed Free Syrian Army rebels are based.